 Anyone needing First Aid while on land in the spectating areas or boat compounds can contact Trent First Responders by phone at (705) 748-1333.

 There will be a hired EMT on site and will remain on the PRC side of the river.
-The best way to seek EMT help on the PRC side is to go to the second floor of the PRC Boathouse.
-EMT will be clearly stationed at the front of the boat bay.
-On the Athletic Centre side of the river go to the Gray Truck to ask for First aid help and EMT will be dispatched or visit the Athletic Centre Front desk.
+EMT will be clearly stationed at the front of the middle boat bay.

 Emergency